LEGO/assume-aws-sso-role/README.md

 ## Generic

-Copy the script to a directory that is in your $PATH
+Copy the script to a directory that is in your `$PATH`.

 ## Homebrew on MacOS